The 20 Best Melanoma Doctors in France

 Lyon, FR

-Arnaud De La Fouchardiere practices in Lyon, France.
+Arnaud De La Fouchardiere practices practicing medicine in Lyon, France.
 Mr. De La Fouchardiere is rated as a Distinguished expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Tieche-Jadassohn Nevus, Clear Cell Sarcoma, Melanoma, and Giant Congenital Melanocytic Nevus.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Tieche-Jadassohn Nevus, Clear Cell Sarcoma, Melanoma, Giant Congenital Melanocytic Nevus, and Osteotomy.

 Distinguished in Melanoma